Solving Free Fermion Problems on a Quantum Computer: Preliminaries

+with Hermitian matrix $h$, which we will assume to be $O(1)$-sparse (i.e., there are at most a constant number of non-zero entries in each row) and $|h_{ij}|\leq 1$.
+Here $\{a_i^{\dagger},a_j\}=\delta_{ij}, \{a_i,a_j\}=\{a_i^{\dagger},a_j^{\dagger}\}=0$.
 We denote the fermionic particle number operator as $\hat{N}=\sum_{i=0}^{N-1} a_i^{\dagger}a_i$, and we restrict ourselves to Hamiltonians which preserve particle number \footnote{There are straightforward generalizations, using Majorana fermion language, to just parity-conserving free fermion Hamiltonians.}.
 We allow for states $\rho$ with an arbitrary number of particles ${\rm Tr}\, (\hat{N} \rho)$, which in general may scale with $N=2^n$.
 Observe that in the case of single-particle dynamics ${\rm Tr}\, (\hat{N} \rho)=1$, the fermionic nature of the system does not come into play and bosonic or fermionic dynamics are equivalent.

-The Hermitian correlation matrix $M$ of a fermionic state $\rho$ on $2^n$ modes is defined as
+The Hermitian correlation matrix $M$ of a fermionic state $\rho$ on $N$ modes is defined as